boyter/cs/README.md

 searching for tab key usage with shift modifier, searched for keytab using ag/rg/ack and nothing useful try using sc and its right at the top

+1. The runaway goroutines
+2. the highlight snippet issue
+3. a help for tui
+4. filter on filename